Cipher-unhsiV/Detector/README.md

 - This project is not meant for prolonged expectation.

-IF YOU FIND THIS PROJECT USEFUL AND INTERESTING, DO STAR IT!!
+IF YOU FIND THIS PROJECT USEFUL AND INTERESTING, KINDLY DO STAR IT!!